UEk/book1/manuscript/basic_C.md

 A function definition or prototype contains the code of what should be executed when it is called.
 _Declaration_ means those places in the program files where the type of a variable or function is described so it can be used correctly by the compiler, but no space is reserved in memory for it.
 A function declaration allows the compiler to evaluate if the function is used correctly with the correct argument types.

-_Common practice:_ You _define_ a variable in an c-file, not in an h-file.
+T> You _define_ a variable in an c-file, not in an h-file.
 It is possible to do it in an h-file, and you probably would not even get a warning, but avoid it.

-_Common practice:_ You _declare_ a function in an h-file with the same name as the c-file where it is defined.
+T> You _declare_ a function in an h-file with the same name as the c-file where it is defined.
 Then it becomes easy to understand which h-file to be included to use a certain function.

 You can declare functions in the c-file using them (making updates hard to do) and you can share a joint h-file for multiple c-files, but avoid these practices.

 ## Types and type definitions